 Click on the "See More Like This" button above to see more of this amazing diversity of wildlife and also the impact that plastic waste is having on it.

 Research is increasingly finding that the plastic garbage patch is not only in the oceans but also in our bodies, revealing harmful effects from plastic to humans as a result, due to toxins released by the minuscule plastic particles in our organs.
+So, when Paddle Out Plastic paddlers remove plastic waste from our waterways, it also benefits human health.